sebajara/sebajara.github.io/_posts/2020-08-6-scraping-recipes.md

 ---

-I would love to have databases related to cooking, like a recipe database.
-Unfortunately I have not been able to find a freely available large dataset.
+I would love to have databases related to cooking, like a recipe database, but I have not been able to find a freely available large dataset.
 So I decide to scrap [allrecipes.com](https://www.allrecipes.com/), given it has a very large number of recipes and appears to have a very active community.
 Their site includes detailed ingredients, description, and nutritional information, among other things.

-I found that their site is organized by
+I found that their site is organized as
 <code>https://www.allrecipes.com/recipe/\d+/</code>, where the last
-digits appear to function as some kind of ID.
+digits appear be some kind of ID.
 That is perfect to have a loop and automate parsing the recipes.
 Unfortunately, for some reason their recipe pages appear to come in two flavors: one like [ID=7000](https://www.allrecipes.com/recipe/7000/), and a second kind